typoman/vimconfig/README.md

 - `C` delete characters from cursor until end of the line and go to insert mode
 - `x` delete the character under the cursor
 - `s` delete the character under the cursor and go to insert mode
+- `O` create a new line above the cursor
-- `o` create a new line after current line and go to insert mode
+- `o` create a new line below the cursor
 - `Vx` delete the line
 - `dd` cut the current line
 - `<space>a` match all the words under cursor